stgibson/capstone_1_threatened_species/project_proposal.md

 ### Backlog

 The following is a list of backlog features for future versions of the project:
+* Add error handling for routes
-* Add an about page and contact us page
+* Add a contact us page
 * Alphabetize country names for dropdown for users to sign up
 * Also display common name(s) for species to user
 * Make threatened level name more user friendly